ingebjorgtorresen/StuddyBuddy/readme.md

 ## ui-folder
 The ui-folder consists of src/main and src/test/java/ui.
 In addition to these folders there is a pom.xml-file.

 Within src/main/java/ui you can find the folders java/ui and resources/ui.
-Within src/main/java/ui you can find the files SuddyBuddyApp.java, StuddyBuddyController.java, StuddyBuddyFileHandler.java, StuddyBuddyFileHandlerInterface.java and StuddyBuddyRegistrationController.java.
+Within src/main/java/ui you can find the files SuddyBuddyApp.java, StuddyBuddyController.java, and StuddyBuddyRegistrationController.java.

 within src/test you can find the classes test-classes StuddyBuddyControllerTest.java and StuddyBuddyRegistrationControllerTest.java which tests the two controllers.